ecssiah/ecssiah.github.io/_posts/2018-05-22-building_a_place_to_belong.markdown

 This is very similar to simply creating a column with an integer type and calling it "user_id".
 In fact, this migration will produce a model that has a field called `user_id`, which serves as a foreign key for the table that is referenced by the symbol, `:user`.

-But in the case of creating the integer column, it is only true that the column *can* be used as a foreign key.
+In the case of creating the integer column, it is only true that the column *can* be used as a foreign key.
 But a confusing bug in my application forced me to realize that the explicit `references` column type sets up a relationship that **must** be used as a foreign key.

 In other words, when I went to create or save a Story model, I was finding that the object was not being saved to the database.
 I carefully combed through the strong params I had defined for the model, and all of them were present and named correctly.
 But my model still wasn't being saved.

-The problem was that I was simply creating the Story model as a standalone object, like this:
+The problem was that I created the Story model as a standalone object, like this:

 ```
 story = Story.create(story_params)